<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 Communicating with your customers via text, while incredibly effective, can be time-consuming and difficult for small business owners to manage.
 Aside from this, there are multiple protocols that must be kept in mind when considering SMS engagement.

-Make it easier: Widewail registers all Invite users with The Campaign Registry, a reputation authority for businesses that works to protect customers from spam and increase overall text deliverability for businesses.
+Make it easier: Widewail registers all Invite users with The Campaign Registry, a reputation authority that works to protect customers from spam and increase overall text deliverability for businesses.
 Through the Campaign Registry, businesses offering messaging software can register A2P 10DLC (Application-to-person 10-digit long codes) campaigns directly with major carriers.
 With Widewail, your texts will be delivered from local landline numbers directly to your customer’s own phone number.
 It’s trustworthy and fully compliant.

 3. Prioritize Your Big Spenders